MetExplore/dexom-python/README.md

 Additional parameters for all 4 methods are:
 - `prev_sol`: an imat solution used as a starting point (if none is provided, a new one will be computed)
 - `obj_tol`: the relative tolerance on the imat objective value for the optimality of the solutions
+-
-icut, maxdist, and diversity-enum also have two additional parameters:
+icut, maxdist, and diversity-enum also have two more parameters:
 - `maxiter`: the maximum number of iterations to run
 - `full`: set to True to use the full-DEXOM implementation
 As previously explained, the full-DEXOM implementation defines binary indicator variables for all reactions in the model.
 Although only the reactions with non-zero weights have an impact on the imat objective function, the distance maximization function which is used in maxdist and diversity-enum can utilize the binary indicators for all reactions.
 This increases the distance between the solutions and their diversity, but requires significantly more computation time.

-maxdist and div-enum also have one additional parameter:
+- maxdist and div-enum also have one additional parameter:
 - `icut`: if True, an icut constraint will be applied to prevent duplicate solutions

 ## Parallelized DEXOM